 .
 It takes 70-80 minutes in total and the whole trip costs 640¥ ;.
 The trains of the two lines are almost always the same, so once you arrive in Sagami-Ōno there is no need to change, the same train will continue towards Enoshima.

 The Odakyu company also offers the Enoshima Kamakura Free Pass

 (1520¥), a day pass that includes a return ticket between Shinjuku and Fujisawa and unlimited use of the Enoden Line trains between Fujisawa and Kamakura and Odakyu trains between Fujisawa and Enoshima.
 If you want to visit both Enoshima and Kamakura it is a great way to save something, to visit Enoshima alone it is not worth it.

 you can take the Shonan Monorail

-, a monorail that, in 14 minutes and at a cost of 300 yen, reaches Shonan-Ehoshima station
+, a monorail suspended in the air, which reaches Shonan-Ehoshima station